cypress-io/tools/CONTRIBUTING.md

 ## Writing Documentation

-All documentation for the Cypress Tools repos live in this repository in their respective directories `README's`.
+All documentation for the Cypress Tools repos live in this repository in their respective directories `READMEs`.

 ## Writing code